max-moser/network-manager-wireguard/README.md

 ### Execution
 Once the installation is completed, the Plugin can be used per NetworkManager (usually graphically via the applet).

-When a new Wireguard connection is created and configured via the NetworkManager GUI (can also be called via `nm-connection-editor`), it is the Connection Editor Plugin which is executed.
+When a new WireGuard connection is created and configured via the NetworkManager GUI (can also be called via `nm-connection-editor`), it is the Connection Editor Plugin which is executed.
 When the connection is activated, it is the service plugin that is being called.

 A very basic testing suite is provided in the form of the Python script `examples/dbus/dbus.py`, which looks up the Plugin via name on D-BUS and sends it a Connect() instruction.
 More or less the same thing (and more) can however be achieved by just using NetworkManager after installing the package, so there should not be a need for this - except for the fact that the script is easily modifiable.